nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [l/LANGUAGE] [a/ADDRESS] [lv/LAST_VISIT] [h/HEALTH_CONDITION]…​`

 * Edits the elderly at the specified `INDEX`.
 The index refers to the index number shown in the displayed elderly list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing health conditions, the existing health conditions of the elderly will be removed i.e adding of health conditions is not cumulative.